-Finally, resource measurement is the concept of quantifying the amount of resources used by the system over a given period of time.
-Resource measurement incorporates individual event counters and time interval metrics to quantify the system.
-Examples of resource measurements include the expenditure of CPU time, number of records written to a database, or the number of files transmitted over the network.

-While not normally considered with the "traditional" intrusion detection metrics, keystroke dynamics is another method of quantifying a user's activities which offers an effective measure of user identification.
-The concept involves the development of an electronic signature of a user based on their individual typing characteristics.
-These characteristics usually include typing speed, intervals in typing, number of errors, and the user's typing rhythm.
-These characteristics may be verified on login and/or monitored throughout a session.
-Complete intrusion detection mechanisms have been developed exclusively around the use of keystroke dynamics techniques.
-[15]

-In 1998, DARPA in concert with Lincoln Laboratory at MIT launched the DARPA 1998 dataset for evaluating IDS [16].
+Finally, resource measurement is the concept of quantifying the amount of resources used by the system over 114 a given period of time.
+Resource measurement incorporates individual event counters and time interval metrics 115 to quantify the system.
+Examples of resource measurements include the expenditure of CPU time, While not 116 normally considered with the "traditional" intrusion detection metrics, keystroke dynamics is another method 117 of quantifying a user's activities which offers an effective measure of user identification.
+The concept involves 118 the development of an electronic signature of a user based on their individual typing characteristics.
+These 119 120 characteristics usually include typing speed, intervals in typing, number of errors, and the user's typing rhythm.
+121 These characteristics may be verified on login and/or monitored throughout a session.
+Complete intrusion 122 detection mechanisms have been developed exclusively around the use of keystroke dynamics techniques.
+[15] In 1998, DARPA in concert with Lincoln Laboratory at MIT launched the DARPA 1998 dataset for evaluating 123 IDS ??16].
 The DARPA 1998 dataset contains seven weeks of training and also two weeks of testing data.
-In total, there are 38 attacks in training data as well as in testing data.
-The refined version of DARPA dataset which contains only network data (i.e. Tcpdump data) is termed as KDD dataset [17].
-The Third International Knowledge Discovery and Data Mining Competition were held in colligation with KDD-99, the Fifth International Conference on Knowledge Discovery and Data Mining.
-KDD dataset is a dataset employed for this Third International Knowledge Discovery and Data Mining Tools Competition.
-KDD training dataset consists of relatively 4,900,000 single connection vectors where each single connection vectors consists of 41 features and is marked as either normal or an attack, with exactly one particular attack type [18].
-These features had all forms of continuous and symbolic with extensively varying ranges falling in four categories:
+In 124 total, there are 38 attacks in training data as well as in testing data.
+The refined version of DARPA dataset 125 which contains only network data (i.e. Tcpdump data) is termed as KDD dataset ??17].
+The Third International 126 Knowledge Discovery and Data Mining Tools Competition were held in colligation with KDD-99, the Fifth 127 International Conference on Knowledge Discovery and Data Mining.
+KDD dataset is a dataset employed for this 128 Third International Knowledge Discovery and Data Mining Tools Competition.
+KDD training dataset consists of 129 relatively 4,900,000 single connection vectors where each single connection vectors consists of 41 features and is 130 marked as either normal or an attack, with exactly one particular attack type [18].
+These features had all forms 131 of continuous and symbolic with extensively varying ranges falling in four categories: 132

-- In a connection, the first category consists of the features which comprises fundamental features of each individual TCP connections.
-Some of the features for each individual TCP connections are duration of the connection, the type of the protocol (TCP, UDP, etc.) and network service (http, telnet, etc.). - The content features suggested by domain knowledge are used to assess the payload of the

-- original TCP packets, such as the number of failed login attempts. - Within a connection, the same host features observe the recognized connections that have the same destination host as present connection in past two seconds and the statistics related to the protocol behavior, service, etc are estimated. - The similar same service features scrutinize the connections that have the same service as the current connection in past two seconds.
+133 ?
+In a connection, the first category consists of the intrinsic features which comprises of the fundamental features of each individual TCP connections.
+Some of the features for each individual TCP connections are 134 duration of the connection, the type of the protocol (TCP, UDP, etc.) and network service (http, telnet, etc.).
+135 ?
+The content features suggested by domain knowledge are used to assess the payload of the original TCP 136 packets, such as the number of failed login attempts. ?
+Within a connection, the same host features observe 137 the recognized connections that have the same destination host as present connection in past two seconds and 138 the statistics related to the protocol behavior, service, etc are estimated. ?
+The similar same service features 139 scrutinize the connections that have the same service as the current connection in past two seconds.
+140

-A variety of attacks incorporated in the dataset fall into following four major categories:
+141 A variety of attacks incorporated in the dataset fall into following four major categories: